 In an accident involving a commercial truck or 18-wheeler, the truck driver and the company he or she works for will always have the upper hand at the outset of the case.
-Sure, there are things their victims can do to level the playing field, but they always start at a disadvantage.
+Sure, there are things their victims can do to level the playing field, but trucking companies always have a head start building a defense.

-- Trucking companies have virtually unlimited funds to hire aggressive defense lawyers, who will stop at nothing to make it appear as if the trucking company is innocent, or at least less guilty.
+- Trucking companies have the funds to hire aggressive defense lawyers, who will stop at nothing to make it appear as if the trucking company is innocent, or at least less guilty.

 At 8 am on a Thursday morning, Jim, our imaginary truck driver, is on his way home from an overnight shift, only he's not paying attention to the road.
 He's playing a video on his phone, trying to keep himself entertained during the last hour of his trip.
 Jim looks up and sees a stalled minivan in the road with its hazard lights on.
 He brakes as hard as he can, but it's too late, and he crashes into the minivan, instantly killing two people inside.

-The lawyer then uses the equipment purchased by the trucking company to download the information from the truck's ECM (Engine Control Module) which tells him that Jim was speeding at the time of the accident.
+The lawyer brings trucking company equipment to download the information from the truck's ECM (Engine Control Module), which tells him that Jim was speeding at the time of the accident.
 The cops don't have this info because they don't have access to ECM-reading equipment.
 They only have the testimony of the witnesses to go by, and of course, the lawyer has a hand in the witnesses' testimony as well.
 While the cops are filling out paperwork, the lawyer goes to speak to the witnesses.
 He asks them whether they saw Jim trying to brake, and they of course say, that yes, they did see Jim putting on his brakes.
 The lawyer keeps reiterating back to the witnesses the fact that they saw Jim brake.
 Since they were behind Jim's trailer, they didn't have a good view of the actual collision, but they did see brake lights.
-Anyone who's ever watched law and order can see how easily a lawyer could use that information to defend the truck driver.
+Anyone who's ever watched Law and Order can see how easily a lawyer could use that information to defend the truck driver.
 I can imagine it now: "So, Mr. Witness, according to your own statement that you gave the police, you couldn't see the actual collision, but you did see brake lights.
 Clearly, you can't honestly tell the court that the accident was my client's fault.
 In fact, the only thing you actually witnessed, was my client trying to avoid the collision."